 Evidently, I’m not the only person who has questioned Lumosity’s claims.
 Last year, Lumosity was forced to pay out over $2 million in a settlement regarding its “false claims.”
 The Federal Trade Commission concluded that the company has, in the past, deceptively suggested that playing their games just a few times a week can increase one’s work and school performance, and most notably, delay conditions such as dementia.
 As a result, Lumos Labs, which offers Lumosity, had to contact their customers and offer them an easy way to cancel their $15 to $300 monthly subscriptions.
 In short, the Federal Trade Commission’s Consumer Protection Bureau found that Lumosity “simply did not have the science to back up its ads,” and further noted that only Food and Drug Administration approved products can actually claim have an impact on diseases or other conditions.

 While Lumosity’s claims were rejected, there is in fact a substantial amount of evidence-based research suggesting that certain types of games, including those offered by Lumosity, do have an impact on our brains and may even delay or reverse some of the negative effects of aging.
-In one recent study published in the Frontiers of Human Neuroscience, a team of researchers examined how 19 volunteer older adults who received 15 1-h video game training sessions (the games were selected from games available as part of Lumosity’s package) were impacted compared to a control group of 20 healthy older adults.
-Their results are compelling.
-The study showed that the trainees improved significantly in all the practiced video games.
-As the researchers observe, “Most importantly, we found significant enhancements after training in the trained group and no change in the control group in two computerized tasks designed to assess visuospatial WM, namely the Corsi blocks task and the Jigsaw puzzle task.
-The episodic memory and short-term memory of the trainees also improved.”
-Notably, the researchers also found that the gains in some WM and episodic memory persisted during a 3-month follow-up period.
+In one recent study published in the Frontiers of Human Neuroscience, a team of researchers examined how 19 older adults who received 15 one-hour video game training sessions were affected.
+Their results were contrasted with a control group.

 Take Aways for Instructional Designers